piotrwitek/typesafe-actions/README.md

 )<TRequestPayload, TSuccessPayload, TErrorPayload>
 ```

-> **TIP**: Using `undefined` as generic type parameter you can make the action-creator function to accept ZERO parameters.
+> **TIP**: Using `undefined` as generic type parameter you can make the action-creator function require NO parameters.

 Examples:
 [> Advanced Usage Examples](src/create-async-action.spec.ts)